mondeja/hunspellcheck/docs/tutorial.rst

    def main():
        opts = build_parser().parse_args()

-       # Is your mission to extract the contents of the files.
+       # Extracting content from the files is the task you must focused in.
        # By default are passed as globs in positional arguments and stored in
        # the 'files' property of the namespace
        filenames_contents = {}